ibm-cloud-docs/Cloudant/offerings/bluemix.md

 [`TooManyRequestsException`](http://static.javadoc.io/com.cloudant/cloudant-client/2.5.1/com/cloudant/client/org/lightcouch/TooManyRequestsException.html){: new_window}{: external} response.

 By default,
-the supported client libraries do not automatically attempt to retry a request when a `429` response is received.
+the supported client libraries do not automatically retry a request when a `429` response is received.

 It's better to ensure that your application handles `429` responses correctly.